Core-Periphery Structure in Networks: Real Networks

 Some of the centrality measures in Fig.~\ref{comparison} have been used previously to study Senators and Representatives in legislation cosponsorship networks \cite{fowler06a,fowler06b}, which have in turn been compared to modularity-based measures of political partisanship studied using roll-call voting networks \cite{yan08}.
-As one can see from Fig.~\ref{comparison}, these different centrality measures do indeed measure different things.
-Observe that, in this example, none of the centrality measures by themselves separate the communities very well, whereas a combination of two of them often does.
-Investigation of core-periphery structure using Core Scores thus complements examination of community structure by allowing one to examine a different type of meso-scale structure in networks such as Congressional voting networks.
-It also nicely complements existing centrality measures.
+As one can see from Fig.~\ref{comparison}, the different centrality measures do indeed measure different things.
+Observe in particular that none of the centrality measures by themselves separate the communities very well, whereas a combination of two of them can sometimes distinguish a community of (mostly) Republicans and a community of (mostly) Democrats.
+Investigation of core-periphery structure using aggregate core scores thus complements examination of community structure by allowing one to examine a different type of meso-scale structure.
+As panel (c) illustrates, it also nicely complements existing centrality measures.